pjbakker/flexible-seo-hugo/README.md

 ## Switching navigation, header or footer

 Within your `config.toml` add the according parameter you want the theme to use.
-By default, the theme uses 'simples' for home, navigation, header and footer.
+By default, the theme uses 'simple' for home, navigation, header and footer.

 ~~~
 [Params]